georgiee/coding-for-kids/slides.md

 ![left](images/03-how/dash-dot-small.gif)

 ---
-^ You can use the app WONDER where everything is about exploring and adventures.
+^ To play with the robots you can use the app WONDER where everything is about exploring and adventures.

 ^ You don't create programs but you solve missions by using commands for light, sound or movement.